Tel: 074 9721304

 Business Insurances Client Services Fee Including Motor

-A Client Services Fee of up to 20% of the premium inclusive of government levy applies and €150 or 7.5% whichever is higher for Mid-Term Amendment/Cancellations.
+A Client Services Fee of up to 20% of the premium inclusive of government levy or €150 whichever is higher

 Premium Finance Fees

 Where premium instalment arrangements have been agreed with Pat Britton & Co Ltd, the details of the applicable charges will be outlined to you in advance.

 As a Credit Intermediary we may assist you with arranging finance with a third party financial institution.
 Where this occurs, a fee of 2% of the premium financed applies which is included in the interest rate outlined on your loan agreement.